“Listen to the chirping of the birds without the chirping of the mind!” ~ Osho

 One lazy summer afternoon, the silence was disrupted by the babbling of the Large Grey Babbler in our balcony.
 This bird is gregarious and always found in flocks which give it another name of Seven Sisters.
 These birds are like the chatterboxes in the classroom, forever being reprimanded by the teacher to maintain silence.

 Kites frequently hover over the grounds, but in the lockdown, they seemed to be now sweeping down lower than usual.
-One afternoon we found a feather of a kite in our balcony.
+One afternoon we found a feather of a kite on our balcony.
 We soon realized that kites were now perching on the terraces of the buildings a departure from the usual where they preferred the trees.
 Another raptor spotted was the Shikra almost camouflaged with its dry surroundings.
 It surprises its prey from a hidden perch and catches them unaware at high speed.
 The prey is usually lizards, dragonflies, and small birds and mammals.

 The Southern Coucal with its long black tail and copper brown wings is usually found in the undergrowth but now walked unabashed on the blue asbestos pieces in the backyard.
 Bharadwaj, as it is called in Marathi, this bird, is considered a good omen and a herald of good luck.
 The only thing on everyone’s mind would be a stroke of some luck with the discovery of a vaccine for the virus, which was far from reality.

-Birds in layman’s terms can be classified based on size by comparing them to common birds like crows or sparrows. e.g. A bird smaller than the sparrow is called sparrow minus while the one larger is called sparrow plus.
+Birds types in layman’s terms can be classified based on size by comparing them to common birds like crows or sparrows. e.g. A bird smaller than the sparrow is called sparrow minus while the one larger is called sparrow plus.
 The Cinereous Tit, the size of a sparrow, went ‘whee-chichi’.
 A lot of these tiny birds were now seen in the surroundings like the Purple Sunbird with its iridescent feathers, sucking nectar from its downward-covered beak.
 The hyperactive Oriental White Eye with yellowish olive feathers and white eye-ring.
 Much like human beings, Oriental White-eyes are social birds, and one can see them congregating in flocks of 5-10.
 They travel in mixed flocks, and birdwatchers refer to this as ‘mixed-hunting parties’.
-Such a flocking improve their feeding efficiency and provide them with better protection from predators.
+Such flocking improves their feeding efficiency and provide them with better protection from predators.
 Sunbirds and Oriental White Eye are essential pollinators often found on flowers for nectar and insects.

 The Asian koel with its melodious call of ‘ku-ku’ wafted through the air.
 Almost the size of crow the male has a bluish-black plumage and greenish-grey beak.
 The female, by contrast, has brown upperparts, heavily speckled with creamy white.
 Another melodious singer was the Oriental Magpie Robin which even imitated other bird calls.